college_C2 (1)

 Success Means Succession

-Over time your campus ground will build a strong core group of activists.
-Working together, your group can boost veganism on campus in a variety of important ways.
+Over time your campus group can build a strong core group of activists.
+Working together, you can collectively boost veganism on campus in a variety of important ways.

 As you enter your junior and senior years, it’s crucial to prepare underclassmen to carry the torch after you graduate.
 That means putting the most committed first-year students into positions of responsibility.

 Time after time, I’ve witnessed superbly run student groups dissolve after their leadership graduates.
 These leaders often did amazing work but failed to groom up-and-coming activists to take over.
 So always look to the future, and make sure next year’s plans are thought through.
-No task in running a college vegan group is more important than recruiting future leadership.
+No responsibility associated with running a college vegan group is more important than recruiting future leadership.

 Being Vegan in College is Easy

 Eating vegan in college is never difficult.
-In fact, it’s in college that many vegans learn to eat better than ever before.
+In fact, it’s during college that many vegans learn to eat better than ever before.

-You’ll have so many opportunities in college to discover new food and to elevate your cooking abilities.
+College offers so many opportunities to discover new food and to elevate your cooking abilities.
 And if you join or start a vegan club, you’ll gain the ability to dramatically improve campus dining options, while exposing your fellow students to compassionate eating.